umangpandey/FileStorage/README.md

 used JIB plugin in maven pom.xml to build the docker image

-Max size the microservice can upload is 100MB for a single file .tar extension
+Max size of single file this microservice can upload is 100MB

+To Build and publish any image provide the docker hub username and password in plugin